 Snakes are highly evolved predators.
 They have no limbs, no eyelids, and no external ears.
 They can move with ease and find their prey using sophisticated senses.
 All snakes eat other animals, from ants to antelope.
 Snakes can not chew their food, but the bones in their skull are lightly constructed and loosely connected so the jaws can open wide and they swallow their prey whole.
 The snake will have up to 400 vertebrae that articulate on each other to give a highly flexible skeleton.
-Snakes will either swallow their prey alive; constrict them until the animal dies and then eats them; or will strike their prey with venom and then will eat them after the venom kills the prey.
-A large meal may take several hours to swallow.
-A large meal can also sustain a snake for weeks or even months.
+Snakes kill their prey using different methods.
+Some snake species will swallow their prey alive while others constrict their prey before swallowing it.
+Other snakes produce venom and strike their prey quickly, waiting for the venom to take affect before eating their meal.

 Range: South and Southeast Asia